Browse our guides or talk to our team.

 That said, silos don't start with teams or individuals — it begins at the top.
 If management doesn't actively encourage cross-functional and organization-wide learning, they lay the foundation for these silos.
 When a culture of communication and transparency is fostered by management, it will continue to trickle down to the rest of the organization.

-Silo mentality is the result of a lack of communication.
+Silo formation is the result of a lack of communication.
 To avoid it, teams must focus on continuously improving the way they loop each other in.
 That’s easier said than done!
 A culture of communication needs to start from the very top if there is any hope of it becoming part of the foundation of the company.